fossasia/support.eventyay.com/event-setup/multi-user-event-management.md

 # How do I allow multi-user access to manage the event

-First, create an event.
+First, you need to create an event.

 ![Create event](/event-setup/images/AE155700-9B5B-4E8F-9AFD-7C017FDC1456.jpeg)

-Now, on your event dashboard, scroll down to manage roles section.
+Now, navigate to your event dashboard and scroll down to "Manage Roles" section.

 ![Manage roles](/event-setup/images/manage-roles.PNG)

-A popup window appears where you can specify the user email and role to add.
+Click on "Add People" button on the top-right corner of the section.
+It opens up a pop-up window where you can enter the email address of the user you want to add to the event managers, and select appropriate role.

 ![Add people](/event-setup/images/popup.PNG)

-Click on add people to save your progress.
+Select "Add role" option, and an email will be sent to the user.